seqan/seqan/manual/source/Tutorial/DataStructures/Store/FragmentStore.rst

    ***Figure 2:*** Stores used to represent a multiple read alignment

-The main table is the :dox:`FragmentStora#FragmentStore::alignedReadStore` which stores :dox:`AlignedReadStoreElement AlignedReadStoreElements`.
+The main table is the :dox:`FragmentStore::alignedReadStore` which stores :dox:`AlignedReadStoreElement AlignedReadStoreElements`.
 Each entry is an alignment of a read (``readId``) and a contig (``contigId``).
 Introduced gaps are stored as a string of gap anchors in the ``gaps`` member of the alignedReadStore entry and the contigStore entry.
 The begin and end positions of the alignment are given by the ``beginPos`` and ``endPos`` members which are 0-based positions on the forward strand in gap space, i.e. positions in the gapped contig sequence.